NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/clear-all.md

+`clear-all` essentially removes *all* the drawings, turtles, plots, links, etc. from the model, sets the values of all the `globals` and agent properties to zero, and makes all the patches black.
+It esentially leaves a blank slate.
+You can also use `ca` as a shortened version.

-`clear-all` essentially clears *all* the drawings, turtles, plots, etc., leaving a blank slate.
-A shorthand version of `clear-all` is `ca` . `clear-all` is usually located at the beginning of a model’s setup procedure, to make sure the model starts out with nothing already there.
-To remove turtles from the model, see [*clear-turtles*](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#clear-turtles).
-To remove patches from the model, see [*clear-patches*](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#clear-patches).
+`clear-all` is usually located at the beginning of a model’s setup procedure to make sure the model starts out with nothing already there.

-In the model below, we both change the patches' color and ask turtles to draw lines.
-Then we use `clear-all` to clear everything from the model.
+In the model example below, we have two buttons.
+The first one makes patches' color yellow and asks turtles to draw lines.
+The second button simply runs the `clear-all` primitive to clear everything.